EU's Dombrovskis hopes for Greek bailout deal within a few weeks

-BRUSSELS, July 17 European Commission Vice President Valdis Dombrovskis said on Friday he hoped that a three-year bailout programme could be agreed with Greece within a few weeks and added that debt restructuring would be a feature of such talks.
+BRUSSELS European Commission Vice President Valdis Dombrovskis said on Friday he hoped that a three-year bailout program could be agreed with Greece within a few weeks and added that debt restructuring would be a feature of such talks.

 Greece's euro zone partners have agreed in principle to start negotiations with Greece on a European Stability Mechanism (ESM) bailout and has secured bridge financing of 7.16 billion euros.